GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you want the right balance of offense, defense and utility
 - you should focus on offense first, then defense/utility
 - too much offense and you'll have trouble staying alive, too much defense and it'll take a long time killing mobs, too much utility and you'll have issues doing both
+- when joining a random group, inspect the builds the other players are using and decide what would contribute the most (ex: if you see they all have damage builds, switch to CC)
 - you want to create synergy between builds, some builds/skills don't work well together (ex: fire/blind with snipers)
 - some examples of good synergy are 3 DPS + 1 healer/CC, 3 AFK skill builds and 1 skill support build